kodecocodes/i9t/multitasking/multitasking.markdown

 The popover automatically turned into a modal view without any action on your part; dragging the divider to 50% changes the horizontal size class of the app from regular to compact.
 That's neat, but it's not quite the functionality you're looking for.

-Instead, you want to present your Photo Library in a modal fashionn _only_ when the app is in Slide Over mode, or when it's the secondary app in 33% Split View mode; Your app assumes the smaller size when it's opened in the Slide Over.
-[TODO: FPE: Previous sentence was unclear when I edited it, please check for technical accuracy.]
+Instead, you want to present your Photo Library in a modal fashion _only_ when the app is in Slide Over mode, or when it's the secondary app in 33% Split View mode.
+Your app assumes the smaller size when it's opened in the Slide Over.
+[TODO: FPE: Previous two sentence were unclear when I edited it, please check for technical accuracy.]
 But at 50%, you'd still rather present the Photo Library in a popover.

 iOS 8 introduced `UIPopoverPresentationController` to manage the display of the content in a popover; you use it along with the `UIModalPresentationPopover` presentation style to present popovers.
 However, you can intercept the presentation and customize it with `UIPopoverPresentationControllerDelegate` callbacks.